Timur Abdilov Email & Phone Number

 Lecturer for the course of "Electrical Engineering for Beginners"Conducted 5 weeks long course about intro to Electrical Engineering.
 Material taught covered topics of Trigonometry, Calculus, Ohm's Law, Kirchhoff's Law, Faraday's Law, Safety Rules, Arduino, and Capstone Projects.
 Group of Students was presenting schematics and describing principles of working.

-Timur Abdilov Education Details
+Timur Abdilov education

-Frequently Asked Questions about Timur Abdilov
+Frequently asked questions about Timur Abdilov

 What company does Timur Abdilov work for?

-Timur Abdilov works for Texas Tech University
+Timur Abdilov works for Texas Tech University.

 What schools did Timur Abdilov attend?